بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 Ibid., pp. 150-151.

-Of course, this idea is foreign to Islam, as judgement belongs only to God.
+Of course, this idea is foreign and blasphemous to Islam, as judgement belongs only to God.
 However, even In Pauline Christianity, the “son of man” will ultimately be “made subject” to God as well:

 “Now when it says that “everything” has been put under him, it is clear that this does not include God himself, who put everything under Christ.
 When he has done this, then the Son himself will be made subject to him who put everything under him, so that God may be all in all” (1 Corinthians 15:27-28).